If you’re new to sleep supplements, you might wonder how they work.

-Now, we’ve reviewed quite a few sleep formulas in the past.
-And there’s a lot of junk out there if we’re being honest.
+Now, we’ve reviewed quite a few sleep formulas in the past and there’s a lot of junk out there if we’re being honest.
 Finding a supplement that truly lives up to its claims is not easy.
-If you’ve looked for effective and natural sleep aid before, you know that very well.
+If you’ve looked for an effective and natural sleep aid before, you know that very well.

 So, can Avinol PM prove to be an exception to the rule?
 Can it be a supplement that will actually give you your money’s worth?